Joy-Giovanni/MB2-URSR/README.md

 -	Roads for line
 -	Hospitals for point

-Rasterize the results to visualize the distribution and later displaying the percentage of houses found in a particular distance of range.
-Which goes with understanding the advantage or risks attached for the proximity.
+Rasterize the results to visualize the distribution and later displaying the percentage of houses found in a particular distance range.
+Which goes with understanding the advantage or risks attached with the proximity.